thongchaiSH/heroku-flask/Readme.md

-# Deploy flask to heroku
+# Deploy flask to heroku :v:
 [Deploying a Flask Application to Heroku](https://stackabuse.com/deploying-a-flask-application-to-heroku/)
 ## creating a virtualenv
 ```